sherkoo/jquery-next-prev-slideshow/README.md

 Jquery Next Prev Slideshow
 ==========================

-A simple Jquery slideshow with a next and prev button
+A simple Jquery slideshow with a next and prev button.